 Cancer patients with pain should also be sent promptly for assessment by a Radiation Oncologist, Palliative Care Physician and/or other cancer specialist.

-Radiation therapy is a simple and effective way to alleviate pain caused by cancer, particularly in the bones, as well as for many other sites.
+Radiation therapy is a simple and effective way to alleviate pain caused by cancer involving the bones.
 Short courses of radiation therapy (even a single treatment) have around an 80% chance of reducing, or even eliminating pain altogether (also see About radiation therapy – what is radiation therapy used for?).

 Table 2: Cancer related emergencies

 How do I refer to a Radiation Oncologist?